25prabhu10/notes/docs/Non-Sorted/Interview/FrontEnd.md

 27. Difference between `bind`, `call` and `apply`?
 Examples if well answered

 28. How to implement queue and stack in JavaScript?
-    - Using jQuery, jQuery validate and jQuery validate Unobtrusive for client-side validation using Data Annotations.
+    - Using jQuery, jQuery validate and jQuery validate Unobtrusive for client-side validation using Data Annotations

     - Performance improvements: the use of Bundling and `Minification`